 This set of templates provides all the components to deploy a Gerrit dual-master in HA in ECS.
 The 2 masters will share the Git repositories via NFS, using EFS.

-Four templates are provided in this example:
+The following templates are provided in this example:

 cf-cluster: define the ECS cluster and the networking stack

 cf-service-master: define the service stack running the gerrit master

 cf-dns-route: define the DNS routing for the service

 cf-service-slave: define the service stack running the gerrit replica